1932 Deep South tornado outbreak

 On March 21–22, 1932, a deadly tornado outbreak struck the Midwestern and Southern United States.
-At least 38 tornadoes—including 27 killers and several long-lived tornado families—struck the Deep South, killing more than 330 people and injuring 2,141.
-Tornadoes affected areas from Mississippi north to Illinois and east to South Carolina, but Alabama was hardest hit, with 268 fatalities; the outbreak is considered to be the deadliest ever in that U.S. state, and among the worst ever in the United States, trailing only the Tri-State tornado outbreak in 1925, with 747 fatalities, and the Tupelo–Gainesville outbreak in 1936, with 454 fatalities.
+At least 38 tornadoes—including 27 deadly tornadoes and several long-lived tornado families—struck the Deep South, killing more than 330 people and injuring 2,141.
+Tornadoes from that Monday into Tuesday affected areas from Mississippi north to Illinois and east to South Carolina, but Alabama was hardest hit, with 268 fatalities; the outbreak is considered to be the deadliest ever in Alabama, and among the worst ever in the United States, trailing only the Tri-State tornado outbreak in 1925, with 751 fatalities, and the Tupelo–Gainesville outbreak in 1936, with 454 fatalities.
 The 1932 outbreak is believed to have produced 10 violent tornadoes, eight of which occurred in Alabama alone.

 Background and impact

 At 7 a.m.
 CST (13:00 UTC), a low-pressure area of about 29.26 inHg was over eastern Oklahoma and western Arkansas, with warm air moving north from the Gulf of Mexico to the Mississippi Valley.
 Conditions in Alabama and Mississippi were mostly cloudy with early thunderstorm activity, yet temperatures were already in the low 70s and upper 60s °F in Mississippi and western Tennessee.
 By afternoon, temperatures rose to the middle to upper 70s °F across most of the area.
 As a cold front approached Alabama, forecasters predicted afternoon thunderstorms and an end to the warm temperatures but did not anticipate the magnitude of the severe weather that later hit most of the state from north of Montgomery to the Tennessee and Georgia borders.

-As the outbreak progressed, eight other F4 tornadoes struck Alabama, Tennessee, and Georgia.
+As the outbreak progressed, ten F4 tornadoes struck Alabama, Tennessee, and Georgia.
 In Alabama, within four hours of the first F4 tornado, 18 people were killed near the Cullman area in Cullman County; 14 in the Columbiana area in Shelby County; 41 in Coosa and Talladega counties near Sylacauga; and 38 people in other small communities in Northeastern Alabama, mostly in Jackson County.
 One of the tornadoes followed the deadly Jemison event by one hour and passed just 8 mi to the southeast, killing 31 people in and around the Clanton area in Chilton County.

 Outside Alabama, six people were killed near Pulaski, Tennessee, in Giles County.
 13 people in the state died from this and six other strong tornadoes.
 In Georgia and Tennessee, a large tornado near the state line left a mile-wide damage path, and killed 15 people from Beaverdale, Georgia, to Conasauga, Tennessee.
 Two other tornadoes in Georgia killed a combined 16 people and were on the ground almost simultaneously.
 On March 22, tornadoes continued after midnight CST (06:00 UTC) as four more strong tornadoes struck Georgia and South Carolina until 2:00 a.m.
 CST (08:00 UTC).
 One of them passed near the University of Georgia in Athens and killed 12 people.